larsrh/website/topics/crdt/02-contracts.md

 We define a function that should return a contract for a given instance (the partial ordering) and a generator for values (the values that can be compared).
 Also, in order to keep things neat and tidy, I've put them into some objects.

+Let's look at the definition of this contract in detail.

+* The contract comprises three properties in total.
+  Each property is defined using fast-check and the generator that's passed into the contract.
+* The first two properties correspond to the laws we've seen above (reflexitivity, transitivity).
+  I've also added another law that's strictly speaking not necessary but very useful.
+* Reflexitivity is defined in a way that comparing `x` to itself must return `order.eq`.
+  This is asserted using Chai's `equal` assertion.[^footnote-equal]
+* Transitivity is a little more complicated.
+  Recall the verbal definition from above: we have three values and two preconditions.
+  So, first of all we tell fast-check that we want to invoke the generator three times.
+  Inside the property, we can use `fc.pre` to check the preconditions.
+  If any of the preconditions is false, fast-check aborts the current run and re-generates new inputs.
+  Only then we check that _x_ ≤ _z_ according to the partial ordering. fast-check attempts this as many times as needed to reach 100 complete runs.
+* The mathematical definition uses the ≤ comparison operator (or `<=` in JavaScript), whereas our definition uses `<`.
+  That's why I added the `isLeq` convenience method to the `Order` class.
+* Finally, the extra property is for flipping around a comparison.
+  Surely, comparing _y_ to _x_ ought to give the exact opposite result than _x_ to _y_.

 Check out how the contract can be used:

 ```